 Jumbo Career Networking: Tufts' Top Resources

-Join The Herd, Tufts' platform for alumni-to-alumni and alumni-to-student career mentoring and networking.
-The Herd connects alumni with other alumni and students for networking conversations, career mentoring, job shadowing, projects, and other professional development activities.
-Alumni choose how to engage on the platform.
+Join The Herd, Tufts' platform for alum-to-alum and alum-to-student career mentoring and networking.
+The Herd connects alums with other alums and students for networking conversations, career mentoring, job shadowing, projects, and other professional development activities.
+Alums choose how to engage on the platform.

-Tufts University Career Network on LinkedIn is Tufts' largest networking group on LI with more than 20,000 alumni, student, families, faculty and staff.
-The Tufts LinkedIn company page will connect you with 77,748+ alumni and +100,000 followers.
+Tufts University Career Network on LinkedIn is Tufts' largest networking group on LI with more than 20,000 alums, students, families, faculty, and staff.
+The Tufts LinkedIn company page will connect you with 77,748+ alums and +100,000 followers.

 - Where to Network: Online